Annemieke Fokke

-Annemieke Wilbrenninck-Fokke (born 4 November 1967 in Heemstede, North Holland) is a former Dutch field hockey player, who won the bronze medal with the National Women's Team at the 1988 Summer Olympics.
+Annemieke Fokke (born 4 November 1967 in Heemstede, North Holland) is a former Dutch field hockey player, who won the bronze medal with the National Women's Team at the 1988 Summer Olympics.

 From 1987 to 1992 she played a total number of 95 international matches for Holland, in which she did not score.
 Fokke retired after the 1992 Summer Olympics in Barcelona, Spain, where the Dutch finished in sixth position.